bologer/anycomment.io/readme.txt

 **Fixes:**

+* Fixed issue with translations on number of comments in the header in Russian language, #178
 * Fixed issue when some websites had broken CSS styles after activating plugin, #177
 * Fixed issue when guest users were not able to submit uploaded documents, #175
 * Fixed issue when "Login with:" was displayed even thought none of the socials were enabled, #166